Full Graduate Faculty

 Renate Klein, Ph.
 D. (Marburg, 1989), Associate Professor of Human Development and Family Studies.
 Cross-cultural studies of domestic violence, family studies, feminist research methods.

 Elizabeth Neiman, Ph.
-D. (Wisconsin-Milwaukee, 2011), Part-time faculty, Women’s Studies, English, and Honors.
-Feminist theory.
+D. (Wisconsin-Milwaukee, 2011), Assistant Professor English Literature, Women’s, Gender, and Sexuality Studies, Feminist theory and Honors.

 Sandra Haggard, MS (Maine, 1973), Associate Professor of Biology, UMA-Bangor.
 Women, Health, and the Environment.